-The CP4/5 will require software updates as time goes by.
-It is important to keep the CP4/5 up to date, because software updates usually contain bug fixes and new features that you don't want to miss.
-Be aware that software updates require the CP4/5 be connected directly to a computer via Ethernet.
+The CP4/5 will require firmware updates as time goes by.
+It is important to keep the CP4/5 up to date, because firmware updates usually contain bug fixes and new features that you don't want to miss.
+Be aware that firmware updates are done using the AP GTO Utilities java app, and require the CP4/5 be connected directly to a computer via USB or Serial (connections via Ethernet are supported in firmware P02-16 or later).

-New software releases will be available from the Software Updates section of our website and major releases will be announced on our forum at this link: https://ap-gto.groups.io/g/main.
+New firmware releases will be available from the Software Updates section of our website and major releases will be announced on our forum at this link: https://ap-gto.groups.io/g/main.
 We encourage you to become a member of our forum in order to keep up to date as well as to share your experiences and ask questions.
 Note that there are two Astro-Physics forums.
 PLEASE use the ap-gto forum for all things mount related.

-Instructions for upgrading to the latest software version are in "Appendix A: GTOCP5 Software Update" on page 48. and are also available when you download the new version.
+Instructions for upgrading to the latest firmware version are in "Appendix A: GTOCP5 Software Update" on page 48. and are also available when you download the new version.